CASTELLO DI BUTTRIO WINE

-Located in the north-east of Italy, between Udine and the Slovenian border, Castello di Buttrio is surrounded by the eastern Friulian hills.
+Located in the Veneto wine region of the north-east of Italy, between Udine and the Slovenian border, Castello di Buttrio is surrounded by the eastern Friulian hills.
 Cooled by the Bora wind, these steep foothills of the Julian Alps are made of ponca, a mineral-rich sandstone-calcium marl which used to be seabed.
 It tends to produce low-yield vines with concentrated fruit and minerality.
 At least, it does when the terroir is in good hands...

-The vital organs of the estate are ancient plots of old-growth vines.
+The vital organs of the Castello di Buttrio wine estate are ancient plots of old-growth vines.
 These long-planted rows provide the power, balance and structure of Castello di Buttrio wines.
-Alessandra views tham as “a heritage to safeguard and enhance”.
+Alessandra views them as “a heritage to safeguard and enhance”.
 However, a carefully planned programme of expansion has grown the estate to 26 hectares, including the acquisition of the nearby Dorigo vineyards.
 Although these vines yield a little higher than the ancient plants, they are controlled, naturally, to concentrate flavour.
-Among the vines, a biodiverse scrub of grasses and wildflowers is allowed to flourish, attracting wildlife which control pests without use of chemicals.
+Among the vines, a biodiverse scrub of grasses and wildflowers is allowed to flourish, attracting wildlife which controls pests without use of chemicals.

-In the winery, hand-selected bunches in small boxes are vinified separately by vineyard to preserve the unique character of each plot, before assemblage achieves what Alessandra calls “a kaleidscope of tones”.
+In the Castello di Buttrio winery, hand-selected bunches in small boxes are vinified separately by vineyard to preserve the unique character of each plot, before assemblage achieves what Alessandra calls “a kaleidscope of tones”.

 Initially, the Fellugas produced premium red wines, but Castello di Buttrio’s white wines - particularly the indigenous Friulano and Ribolla Gialla - have arguably overtaken them as the flagship wines, especially as they offer such value.